perlaas/simple-open-data-map/README.md

 ## Purpose
 A simple but still useful web map for open data using open standards as OGC.
 Functionality include pan and zoom in the map as well as including identify objects at a user selected position in the map.
 Useful as it is by setting configuration you need in conf.js, or as a starting point.

-Currently tested on open data from government agencies in Sweden using OCG WMTS and WMS.
-Spatial reference system SWEREF99 TM, epgs 3006.

-The code needs some cleaning and comments but is useful as it is.
+TODO: The code needs some cleaning and comments but is useful as it is.
+Better documentation for users/developers.

 ## Example
 Example with open data from government agencies in Sweden using OCG WMTS and WMS.
+Spatial reference system SWEREF99 TM, epgs 3006.
 ![Screenshot example.](https://raw.githubusercontent.com/perlaas/simple-open-data-map/master/example.png)

 ## Design